Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 - Every net in the netlist derives its name from one of the pads connected to the routed copper.

-Generation of netlist using Orcad tool follows the below mentioned steps:
+Generation of netlist using Orcad Capture follows the below-mentioned steps:

 - Select Tools> Create netlist from the menu.